 You can check this drink mixer by Zulay on Amazon by clicking here.

-You might as well use a sifter to have your Matcha powder run through it, but many people do skip that step when preparing their drink.
+You might as well use a sifter and run the Matcha powder through it.
+Still, many people do skip that step when preparing their drink.

 To make an Iced Matcha Latte, use the following recipe instructions: